Find the measure of each marked angle. See Example 2. | Study Prep in Pearson+

 Angle Measurement Units

 Understanding how angles are measured, typically in degrees or radians, is fundamental.
 Degrees divide a circle into 360 parts, while radians relate the angle to the radius of a circle.
-Knowing how to convert between these units is essential for solving angle problems.
+Knowing how to convert between these units is often necessary for solving trigonometry problems.

 Recommended video: